crocs-muni/ECTester/README.md

 #### Test
 `-t / --test [test_suite]`

-Perform support and performance tests of ECC.
+Perform support,performance and vulnerability tests of ECC.

 Use with `-o / --output [out_type:]<out_file>` to output the test results to a file.
 For possible formats of this file see [FORMAT](docs/FORMAT.md).